tytydraco/yessleep/out/My_class_partipated_in_a_governmentrun_test_Two_of_us_passed_but_only_one_survived.md

 *Rhymes with blim.*

 “What's so funny?”
 I could hear the smile in his voice.
-“You think rabies is funny?”
+“You think rabies is something to laugh about, Mar?"

 I laughed at that too.